YellowbrickData/YmSamples/CONTRIBUTING.md

 ## Process

 Fork and clone the repo, and add a new directory containing your .sql files.
 Usually, it is best to separate "setup" or DDL activity from "load" activity.
 Having separate .sql files per sample query is also a good idea.

 Each sample must have:

- - a README.md file
+1. A README.md file
- - an icon.svg file
+2. An icon.svg file
- - 1 or more .sql or .ddl files
+3. One or more .sql or .ddl files

 Once the structure for the sample is in place, hook it into the registry.
-To publish, add an entry to registry.json (format below), supplying summary information and other metdata.
+To publish, add an entry to registry.json (see format below), supplying summary information and other metadata.

 When you are done with your example, send a pull request!

 ## Registry

 The registry.json file lives in the root of this repository, and contains one entry per sample.
 A sample appears below:

 ```
   {